 Inflation and Bubbles and Tulips: Crash Course Economics #7.
 This series is an excellent watch for any novice interested in learning about economics.
 So let’s start here.

 What causes an economic bubble?
 What causes an economic bubble to pop?
 In general, there is only one thing that causes an economic bubble: When assets are overvalued and prices are driven up unreasonably by speculation.
 Likewise, in general, there is only one thing that causes a bubble to pop: When people realize assets are overvalued and panic and thus there is more supply than demand.
-This is what happened in 2001 and 2007.
+This is what happened in 2001 dot-com and 2007 financial crisis.
 The specifics are very complex, the gist isn’t.
-Shares of eToys, ENRON, and tranche products made up of NINA loans all turned out to be nearly worthless in reality.
+Shares of eToys, ENRON, and tranche products made up of NINA loans all turned out to be nearly worthless in reality (or at least, worth much less than the market price of the asset suggested).
 It was euphoric mania, cherry picked data, and speculation that drove their prices, not real metrics on earnings per-share or anything.
-In words, bubbles require “hot air”, a real successful company might be overvalued and lose an investor money, but it isn’t likely to be at the core of a bubble popping.
+In words, bubbles require “hot air,” a real successful company might be overvalued and lose an investor money, but it isn’t likely to be at the core of a bubble popping… you know, unless that company’s share price has been inflated to such a degree that there is ample room for popping.
 The core of a bubble is almost centered around less upstanding products…. although even great products are affected by the domino effect of the resulting recession or depression.

 FACT: The current U.S. economy can be described as a “bubble and bust” economy.
 Looking at past bubbles we can see clearly that 2001 and 2007 are not “exceptions to the rule” but are rather trends.
 This doesn’t tell us when a bubble will pop, or if a bubble will pop, but it does remind us to use caution and to apply reason… especially in our most euphoric times.